UNDERWATER DEMOLITION TEAM HISTORIES

 the Naval Historical Center)

-TEAM ROSTERS - To protect the integrity
+TEAM ROSTERS - To protect the integrity of the Teams and

-of the Teams and the privacy of individual frogmen, Team rosters are not made
+the privacy of individual frogmen, Team rosters are not made public.
+If you or

-public.
-If you or your relative was a member of UDT Team Fourteen and you would
+your relative was a member of UDT Team Fourteen and you would like further

-like further information, we suggest you contact the UDT-SEAL Museum.
+information, we suggest you contact the UDT-SEAL

 NSWA home